38 Virginis

 38 Virginis is an F-type main sequence star in the constellation of Virgo.
-It is around 108 light years distant from the Earth.
+With an apparent magnitude of 6.135, it is very close to the average threshold for naked eye visibility, and can only be viewed from sufficiently dark skies, far from light pollution.
+It is around 109.1 light years distant from the Earth.

 Nomenclature

 The name 38 Virginis derives from the star being the 38th star in order of right ascension catalogued in the constellation Virgo by Flamsteed in his star catalogue.
 The designation b of 38 Virginis b derives from the order of discovery and is given to the first planet orbiting a given star, followed by the other lowercase letters of the alphabet.
 In the case of 38 Virginis, only one was discovered, which was designated b.

-Stellar characteristics
+Characteristics

 38 Virginis is an F-type main sequence star that is approximately 118% the mass of and 145% the radius of the Sun.
 It has a temperature of 6557 K and is about 1.9 billion years old.
 In comparison, the Sun is about 4.6 billion years old and has a temperature of 5778 K.